bassixt/Branch_prediction_whats_left/README.md

      * Modification to Makefile
      * Find libraries for aarch64
         * Downloaded from: http://www.musl-libc.org/download.html
-     * Ongoing : Modification to Makefile for printf...
+     * Modification to Makefile for printf
       * Trial : simple hello world try to print

 ### Fourth week: